 50. Programme weight: This is the total weight of the programme, after the actual approved cost of service delivery, enrolment numbers and programme duration have been taken into account.
-The Programme Weight (PW) is expressed to one decimal place, and T is the Actual Total Funding Weight (ATFW) multiplied by Full-Time Equivalent students (FTE):
+The programme weight (PW) is expressed to one decimal place, and T is the actual total funding weight (ATFW) multiplied by full-time equivalent students (FTE):

-$PW = T \times FTE$; (where T represents ATFW)
+$PW = T \times FTE$ ; (where T represents ATFW)

 - 51. Labour market segment: This is the segment of the labour market receiving the chief focus of a programme entered in the formula funding grid.
 This specification occurs in the formula funding grid to encourage a focus on labour market imperatives.
 It does not influence the funding formula directly.
 The values in this column would refer to the following labour market segments: employed persons; unemployed persons 15-24 years of age, unemployed persons 25-34 years of age; unemployed adults over age 35.
 Values are entered in the column to represent the most prevalent labour market status of enrolled students.
 If the same programme is being offered to different groups of students that are clearly distinct in terms of their labour market status, the same programme should be repeated in the formula funding grid.
-The determination of the labour market segment, which would often relate to anticipated, not actual, enrolment, must occur during the joint DHET-college planning process described in paragraph 91 below. - 52.
-Past successful completions: This is the number of students who successfully completed the programme in question during one or more past years.
-The precise number of past years to be considered is determined during the annual joint DHET-college planning process.
-Past successful completions, together with past enrolments (see the next paragraph) are used to gauge the efficiency of service delivery during previous years, and hence the eligibility of the college for output bonus funding in the bottom-line determinations.

-53. Past enrolments: This is the number of students who could have completed the programme in question, in other words the number of enrolled students, during the past one or more years.
-The years considered and the rules for counting students would be the same as for the past successful completions (see previous paragraph).
+The determination of the labour market segment, which would often relate to anticipated, not actual, enrolment, must occur during the joint DHET-college planning process described in paragraph 91 below. - Past successful completions: This is the number of students who successfully completed the programme in question during one or more past years.
+The precise number of past years to be considered is determined during the [annual] medium-term joint DHET-college planning process.
+Past successful completions, together with past enrolments (see the next paragraph) are used to gauge the efficiency of service delivery during previous years, and hence the eligibility of the college for output bonus funding in the bottom-line determinations. - 53.
+Past enrolments: This is the number of students who could have completed the programme in question, in other words the number of enrolled students, during the past one or more years.
+The years considered and the rules for counting students would be the same as for the past successful completions (see previous paragraph). - 53.1 Certification rate: TVET Colleges will be entitled to a 10% portion of the total budget allocation which will be allocated in proportion to the certification rate.
+TVET Colleges with higher certification rate will receive more allocation.